-Partick Thistle v Ayr United
+Thistle beat Ayr to take three-goal first-leg lead

-First Half ends, Partick Thistle 1, Ayr United 0.
+Match ends, Partick Thistle 3, Ayr United 0.

+Partick Thistle will take a three-goal lead to Ayr United after a commanding first-leg display in their Scottish Premiership play-off semi-final.

+Jack McMillan squeezed in a near-post finish to put Kris Doolan's side one up at the break at a joyous Firhill.

 Line-ups